zelanko/sql-docs.de-de/docs/integration-services/scale-out/troubleshooting-scale-out.md

 ### <a name="symptoms"></a>Symptome

-*System.ServiceModel.EndpointNotFoundException: Unter https://*[Computername]:[Port]*/ClusterManagement/ wurde keine Überwachung durch einen Endpunkt durchgeführt, der die Meldung annehmen konnte.*
+*"System.ServiceModel.EndpointNotFoundException: There was no endpoint listening at https://*[MachineName]:[Port]*/ClusterManagement/ that could accept the message."* (System.ServiceModel.EndpointNotFoundException: Unter https://[Computername]:[Port]/ClusterManagement/ wurde keine Überwachung durch einen Endpunkt durchgeführt, der die Meldung annehmen konnte.)

 ### <a name="solution"></a>Lösung